 Passively allowing your boss to give you all that extra work prevents you from setting boundaries and living up to your rights.

-As a result, you’re likely to feel stressed, overwhelmed, and even resentful of your boss, which can impact your workplace well-being.
+As a result, you’re likely to feel stressed, overwhelmed, and even resentful of your boss, which can impact your well being at the workplace.

-Similarly, if you opt for aggressive communication, you might strain your relationship with your boss, dampening the workplace atmosphere and even putting your job in jeopardy.
+Similarly, if you opt to communicate aggressively, you may strain your relationship with your boss, dampening the workplace atmosphere and even putting your job in jeopardy.

 Other evidence-based benefits of assertive communication include: